Horse Racing Money Back (or Refund) If ‘X’ Offers can be a very profitable type of reload offer in Matched Betting.

 ‘X’ represents a specific outcome that’s denoted by a bookmaker.
 For example, X could be ‘Your Horse Finishes 2nd’, or ‘Your Horse Finishes in 2nd, 3rd or 4th’, or ‘This Horse Wins and Your Bet Loses’, or similar.

-Then we’ll consider some common questions we get about these offers and point you in the right direction for where you can find out more information and the tools you’ll need to do these offers.
+Finally we’ll cover some common questions we get about these offers and point you in the right direction for where you can find out more information and the tools you’ll need to do these offers fast and accurately.